 Rachel Tennant DVM, CVA

-Dr. Rachel Tennant was born and raised in rural WV.
+Dr. Rachel Tennant was born and raised in rural West Virginia.
 Growing up, she had a variety of pets ranging from dogs and cats to goats and geese.
 She received her BS in Animal and Veterinary Science from West Virginia University in 2002 before deciding to head west to Oregon.
 She attended Oregon State University, obtaining her Masters in Microbiology in 2005, and her Doctor of Veterinary Medicine in 2010.
 She then worked in Cottage Grove, Oregon, for two years after completing her veterinary degree.

 During her time at Oregon State, she developed an interest in Integrative Medicine.
 Integrative medicine uses a combination of traditional medicine as well as other modalities like acupuncture, herbs, rehabilitation, and chiropractic, to provide the best possible outcome for the patient.
 She completed her acupuncture certification through the Chi Institute of Traditional Chinese Veterinary Medicine in 2012.
 Her special interests include: acupuncture, sports medicine, rehabilitation, nutrition, and pain management.

 In her spare time, Dr. Tennant competes in both American Kennel Club (AKC) and Canine Performance Events (CPE) agility.
 She has two boxers, Harry Potter, age 6, and Lexi, age 2.
-They also enjoy taking in the beauty of the northwest during long hikes.
+They also enjoy taking in the beauty of the Northwest during long hikes.

 Dr. Rachel Tennant